Getting started

 --no-lock: Do not automatically resolve usages (and generate lockfile)--no-sync: Do not automatically install dependencies

---index [<INDEX>...]: URLs for indexes to use when resolving dependencies, in addition to the default indexes.--default-index [<DEFAULT_INDEX>...]: Set and override URL:s of the default indexes (by default ‘https://beta.sysand.org’)--no-index: Do not use any index when resolving this usage--include-std: Include usages of KerML/SysML v2 standard libraries if present
+--index [<INDEX>...]: Comma-delimited list of index URLs to use when resolving project(s) and/or their dependencies, in addition to the default indexes--default-index [<DEFAULT_INDEX>...]: Comma-delimited list of URLs to use as default index URLs.
+Default indexes are tried before other indexes (defaulthttps://beta.sysand.org)--no-index: Do not use any index when resolving project(s) and/or their dependencies--include-std: Don’t ignore KerML/SysML v2 standard libraries if specified as dependencies

 Global options